ji8sw/Samurai/README.md

+# Samurai

+Samurai is a header-only packet manager built on top of ENet, it turns raw packet data into a usable format, its entirely customizable and lightweight.

+**As of 17/07/25, the `matchmaking` branch has become the default branch and other branches will no longer be updated until further notice.**

+The only code you actually need to start a project is `Samurai.hpp`

 # Samurai - Matchmaking
 The Samurai matchmaking service allows players to create and join sessions, the matchmaking service serves as a middle-man, first, a player creates a session with a max player count, and if it should be advertised, then another player will join the session by asking the matchmaking service if any sessions are available (have free player slots and are advertised), if it is then the server sends info back, the info contains the session ID, which is used to identify and join a session, and a list of player IP addresses and ports, the joiner can then request to join the session via its ID, connecting to every player in the process.